Vinyzu/DiscordGenerator/README.md

 Contributions are always welcome!

-See [Contributing](https://github.com/Vinyzu/DISCOCK/blob/main/contributing.md) for ways to get started.
+See [Contributing](https://github.com/Vinyzu/DISLOCK/blob/main/contributing.md) for ways to get started.

 ## To the Skids

 Hello, skid.
 I know its in your nature to laboriously copy and paste this project and sell it as yours.
 And i can´t 100% prevent that.
-However, legally you aren´t allowed to share your skidded Mjolnir other than the source code.
+However, legally you aren´t allowed to share your skidded DISLOCK other than the source code.
 And i know that you give a fuck about Licenses and Copyright, but if you gonna use this code as yours and don´t mark me as the original author, i can assure you that you won´t have a good time selling this ;d.

 ## Copyright and License
 © [Vinyzu](https://github.com/Vinyzu/)

 [GNU GPL](https://choosealicense.com/licenses/gpl-3.0/)

 (Commercial Usage is allowed, but source, license and copyright has to made available.
-Mjolnir does not provide and Liability or Warranty)
+DISLOCK does not provide and Liability or Warranty)

 ## Authors